-A couple of great friends of mine recently visited the Billy Graham Training Center at The Cove for a Corporate Chaplains training conference.
+A couple of great friends of mine visited the Billy Graham Training Center at The Cove for a Corporate Chaplains training conference.
 One of them told me about the various displays at the center and the interesting facts about Graham’s ministry.
 As he talked, I thought about how I would love to have the impact that Billy Graham has had for eternity.

 Billy Graham Is Special